hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 The GitHub issue has a lot of features, but overall it looks like a lightweight collaboration system.
 Assignee or project manager can pull requests for new contributors and set a to-do list for contributors and teammates.
 You can use issue to ask questions, discuss with your team, label the `issue` you encounter, and collaborate with others, which greatly advances the managing of a Project.
 You can click [here](https://github.com/hupili/python-for-data-and-media-communication-gitbook/issues) to participate in the issues channel of our Gitbook to discuss with us.
 Feel free to leave your comments or questions so that we can help each other and learn from each other.

-e.g.1: Set a to-do list for your teammates, once they finished the quest you pull, they can just tick to show the progress.
+[Example 1](https://github.com/hupili/python-for-data-and-media-communication-gitbook/issues/2#issue-342975310): Set a to-do list for your teammates, once they finished the quest you pull, they can just tick to show the progress.

 ![Issues pull request](/assets/github-issues-to-pull-request.png)

-e.g.2：To discuss with your team members to track the working process.
+[Example 2](https://github.com/hupili/python-for-data-and-media-communication-gitbook/issues/2#issuecomment-407719706): Discuss with your team members to track the working process.

 ![Issues discussion](/assets/github-issues-as-discussion-channel.png)

 ### Learn other's code from commit history

 ![Git commit history](/assets/git-commit-history.png)

 You can see the latest update time and a brief summary of every piece of work in one's repository.

 ![Git commit details](/assets/git-commit-details.png)

-By clicking one of the files, you can see the details of the improvements and changes they recently made, and you can learn from their work.
+By clicking one of the files, and its commits, you can see the details of the improvements and changes they recently made, and you can learn from their work.

-The red blocks represent the old one, and the green is the newer one, which makes it easy for you to know the difference and learn the logic behind it.
+Red means deletion and green means addition.
+This notation makes it easy for you to track the difference and learn what others are doing.

 ### Preview a Jupyter notebook hosted on GitHub with Nbviewer